-E. O'Sullivan College of Humanities and Social Sciences April 2005 M. A. Paesler College of Physical and Mathematical Sciences June 2005 S. A. Rajala College of Engineering June 2006 S. S. Snyder College of Education June 2007 W. H. Swallow College of Physical and Mathematical Sciences January 2007 R. Tzur College of Education September 2006 R. V. Young College of Humanities and Social Sciences February 2005
+S. Middleton Faculty Senate Representative June 2006 J. D. Morillo College of Humanities and Social Sciences February 2009 S. A. Rajala College of Engineering June 2006 H. Shay University Graduate Student Association May 2006 S. S. Snyder College of Education June 2007 W. H. Swallow College of Physical and Mathematical Sciences January 2007 D. H. Willits College of Agriculture and Life Sciences May 2009 M. T. Zingraff College of Humanities and Social Sciences April 2009 VACANT College of Education

-NORTH CAROLINA STATE UNIVERSITY ACADEMIC CALENDAR FOR GRADUATE STUDENTS Fall 2004 - Summer 2005
+NORTH CAROLINA STATE UNIVERSITY ACADEMIC CALENDAR FOR GRADUATE STUDENTS Spring 2005 - Fall 2005

 This calendar is subject to periodic review and revision.
 Please check with the University Registrar and/or the Graduate School to determine if changes have been made.